metagn/grab/README.md

 Nim code, similar to Groovy's Grape and `@Grab`.
 Works with NimScript, as all the computation is done at compile time.

+This installs the package globally, and can fairly affect compilation time.
+For this reason it should only be used for scripts and snippets and the like.

 ```nim
 import grab